Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Related Work

 \subsection{Graph Learning for Socioeconomic Prediction}

-Due to the remarkable ability to model non-Euclidean and heterogeneous data, the graph structure and graph learning model have long been utilized for socioeconomic prediction in LBSN.
+Due to the remarkable ability to model non-Euclidean and heterogeneous data, the graph structure and graph learning model have long been utilized for socioeconomic prediction of urban regions.
 Some studies leverage the mobility data and construct mobility graphs to model the population flow patterns between locations~\cite{wu2022multi,hou2022urban,xu2020attentional}.
-Moreover, some studies further consider knowledge in LBSN from different perspectives through multiple graphs.
+Moreover, some studies further consider knowledge in cities from different perspectives through multiple graphs.
 For instance, HDGE~\cite{wang2017region} constructs a mobility flow graph and spatial graph, and some studies~\cite{zhang2021multi, luo2022urban} propose models to dynamically fuse mobility, POI, and spatial graphs for indicator prediction.

-Recently, some studies introduce heterogeneous graph or KG to integrate heterogeneous LBSN data in a single graph.
-HUGAT~\cite{kim2022effective} designs several meta-paths to capture different relationships in LBSN from a heterogeneous graph, and aggregate information from meta-path-based neighbors of locations.
-Zhou et al. propose a hierarchical KG learning model to learn the global knowledge and domain knowledge from LBKG, achieving considerable performance~\cite{zhou2023hierarchical}.
-However, existing methods rely on human expertise to identify relevant knowledge from LBSN data that may help the downstream tasks, which may usually be sub-optimal.
+Recently, some studies introduce heterogeneous graph or KG to integrate heterogeneous urban data in a single graph.
+HUGAT~\cite{kim2022effective} designs several meta-paths to capture different relationships in urban data from a heterogeneous graph, and aggregate information from meta-path-based neighbors of locations.
+Zhou et al. propose a hierarchical KG learning model to learn the global knowledge and domain knowledge from UrbanKG, achieving considerable performance~\cite{zhou2023hierarchical}.
+However, existing methods rely on human expertise to identify relevant knowledge from urban data that may help the downstream tasks, which may usually be sub-optimal.